CloudVistA/metadata-analytics/README.md

-# VISTA Metadata Program
+# VISTA Master Data Program

-__*The VISTA Metadata Program is a new model-driven approach to access, interfacing, security, and master data management for all Veteran  health information across all VA VistA systems*__
+__*The VISTA Master Data Program is a new model-driven approach to access, interfacing, security, and master data management for all Veteran  health information across all VA VistA systems*__

 The VA's Veteran Integrated Systems Technology and Architecture ([VISTA](https://en.wikipedia.org/wiki/VistA)) is the U.S. Department of Veterans Affairs integrated longitudinal  clinical, business, and administrative information system which supports the operations of over 1200 VA hospitals and clinics nationwide.